kestra-io/docs/docs/developer-guide/flowable/README.md

 ## Flow

-This flow will trigger another one.
+This task will trigger another flow.
-This allows you to decouple the first flow from the second and to monitor each flow individually.
+This allows to decouple the first flow from the second and to monitor each flow individually.

 You can pass [outputs](../outputs) to the trigger flow as [inputs](../inputs) (that must be declared in the subflow).